 Only a fraction of introduced species are actually detrimental.
 These are known as “transformer species”.
 These plants actually change the character of the ecosystem that they inhabit.
 There are several ways in which a species may change the ecosystem including excessive use of water, changing the nutrient regime, changing the fire regime, altering the pattern of erosion, accumulation of litter, altering carbon storage, and accumulation of salt (Cronk & Fuller, 2001; Rejmanek, 2005).
 A number of studies have looked directly on the effect to fire regimes and soil regarding exotic invasives (M. Brooks, 2013; M. L. Brooks et al., 2004; Ehrenfeld, 2003).

 Trends in Exotic Invasive Plant Potential

 Some families seem to exhibit more of a propensity toward invasiveness.
-These include the Amaranthaceae, Brassicaceae, Fabaceae, Hydrocharitaceae, Papaveraceae, Pinaceae, Poaceae, and Polygonaceae.
+These include the Amaranthaceae, Asteraceae, Brassicaceae, Fabaceae, Hydrocharitaceae, Papaveraceae, Pinaceae, Poaceae, and Polygonaceae.
 Likewise, some families are underrepresented in the exotic invasive flora including Acanthaceae, Orchidaceae, Podocarpaceae, Rubiaceae, and Zamiaceae.
 However, even in these underrepresented families exceptions do exist (Mooney, 2005).

-According to the data from www.invasives.org NC, SC, TN, GA, KY, and VA have 300 species listed at some level of invasiveness (Miller, Chambliss, & Bargeron, 2006).
+According to the data from www.invasives.org NC, SC, TN, GA, KY, and VA have approximately 300 species listed at some level of invasiveness (Miller, Chambliss, & Bargeron, 2006).
 These plants represent 76 Families.
 Forty families have only one species represented, while eight families have only two species represented.
 Sixteen families have between three and five species represented.
 The remaining eleven families have 178 species represented.
-This represents well over half the total.
+This includes well over half the total.
 The eleven top invasive families follow including the number of representative species in parentheses;

 Grass family, Poaceae (61)